tshekari3/cps_sec_mp4/README.md

 ```

 ## Running Training and Test Workflows
-Once you completed the code skeleton, please navigate to `mp5-machine-learning-template` direcoty in terminal.
+Once you completed the code skeleton, please navigate to `mp5-machine-learning-template` directory in terminal.
 Then you can run the training and testing workflows with:

 ```
 python3 src/train.py